 Walked back to the hotel and stopped off for a 30 min foot reflexology, 50,000rp($5.50aud) and well worth it!!

-I somehow woke at 5:30am, must still be in kids mode!
-I decided to head out and do the Campuhan ridge walk.
+I somehow woke up at 5:30am, must still be in kids mode!
+Before my morning walk it was so lovely to sit on my balcony meditating while the morning colours slowly changed.
+I just wish I had a meditation cushion as the ground was quite hard!
+I decided to head out and do the Campuhan Ridge Walk.
 I walked out up Jl Hanoman, left at Jl Raya Ubud and joined the Campuhan walk at Warwick Ibah villas.
 It was such a beautiful time of morning and I only passed a handful of people.
 Early mornings in Bali are by far my favourite time of day.
 No tourists, the Balinese getting ready for the day and the quietness and occasional smell from the offerings is magical.

 The ridge walk was great but I’m glad I was out early on the walk as it was already hot at 6:30am.
 I think in cooler weather the kids would handle it well as it’s not steep.

 I saw a sign for Jungle Fish and I thought why not I’ll just keep on going!
 Well 1.5hrs later from my starting point at my hotel I was there!
 It wasn’t opened yet but they allowed me to walk around and take photos.
 Lovely spot but lots of stairs back up the top!!
 Could imagine a very fun day here could be had with the kids but I would be a bit wary with the drop off with the likes of Mason who is a very active 2 year old with no fear!!